-- Long-Term Mortgage: A thirty (30)-year fixed rate and fully amortized loan product. - Low- and Moderate-Income (LMI): Low- and moderate-income populations have incomes not more than eighty percent (80%) of the AMFI Area Median Family Income established by HUD.
+- Long-Term Mortgage: A thirty (30)-year fixed rate and fully amortized loan product. - Low- and Moderate-Income (LMI): Low- and moderate-income populations have incomes not more than eighty percent (80%) of the AMFI established by HUD.
 This income standard changes yearly and varies based on household size and geography.3 HUD has calculated adjusted income limits for Puerto Rico, upon which an LMI determination is based.
 The Program aims to provide a minimum of seventy percent (70%) of the available funds to LMI Applicants. - Mortgage: A loan in which property or real estate is used as collateral.
-The Borrower agrees with a mortgage lender wherein the Borrower receives cash up front and then makes payments over a set time until the entire loan is repaid to the mortgage lender. - Non-Governmental Organization (NGO): A private non-profit organization that operates independently from the government. - Participating Institution(s): Includes lending institutions duly authorized to carry out mortgage business in Puerto Rico, as well as NGOs, that comply with the requirements of the Guidelines and applicable law requirements to participate in the Program and enter into agreements required by PRHFA. - PITI: The acronym for principal, interest, taxes, homeowner's flood, and mortgage insurance. - Principal or Primary Residence: Refers to a dwelling where a person maintains or will maintain a primary residence, and which will be occupied for the majority of the calendar year.
+The Borrower agrees with a mortgage lender, in which the Borrower receives cash up front and then makes payments over a set time until the entire loan is repaid to the mortgage lender. - Non-Governmental Organization (NGO): A private non-profit organization that operates independently from the government. - Non-occupant borrower: A person who co-signs a mortgage loan but has no title in the property being purchased.
+When applying for HBA assistance, all borrowers should hold title of the property and qualify for the Program. - Participating Institution(s): Includes lending institutions duly authorized to carry out mortgage business in Puerto Rico, as well as NGOs that comply with the requirements of the Guidelines and applicable law requirements to participate in the Program and enter into agreements required by PRHFA. - PITI: The acronym for principal, interest, taxes, homeowner's flood, and mortgage insurance. - Principal or Primary Residence: Refers to a dwelling where a person maintains or will maintain a primary residence and which will be occupied for the majority of the calendar year.
 A person may only have one (1) primary residence at a time. - Property Value: The most probable price a property should bring under normal competitive and open market.
-The property market value must be established through an appraisal. - Puerto Rico Action Plan and its Amendments (APA): Defines how the CDBG-DR funding allocation by HUD will be utilized to meet the humanitarian needs of the Island's residents through the implementation of a transformative recovery program.
-The Action Plan provides an analysis of the first damage calculation and reports on the programs that will meet unmet needs of housing, economic recovery, and infrastructure.
-See https://cdbg-dr.pr.gov/en/action-plan/ for the English version and https://cdbg-dr.pr.gov/en/action-plan/ for the Spanish version.
+The property market value must be established through an appraisal.